 Tonight, try star-hopping to the famous Andromeda galaxy – the large spiral galaxy next-door to our Milky Way – from the Great Square of Pegasus.
 Ready?

 Look westward for the four stars of the Great Square.
-You’ll find them high in the west at early evening.
-The Great Square will sink toward the west-northwest horizon as evening deepens, but this famous pattern of stars will remain in view until mid-to-late evening (at mid-northern latitudes).
+You’ll find them in the west at nightfall.
+The Great Square will sink toward the west-northwest horizon as evening deepens, but this famous pattern of stars will remain in view until around mid-evening (at mid-northern latitudes).

 Keep in mind that our sky chart covers a larger portion of sky than our charts usually do.
 The Great Square is so large that your hand can slip in between any two Great Square stars.
 Hold your hand at arm’s length whenever measuring distances on the sky’s dome.